 Accommodation is not included in this workshop so feel free to tailor yours to your needs and budget.

-We recommend six nights so you can settle in on the Sunday afternoon, finish up on the following Friday afternoon and travel home on the Saturday.
+We recommend six nights so you can settle in on the Sunday afternoon before the workshop, finish up on the following Friday afternoon and travel home on the following Saturday.
 We will start the workshop on Sunday evening with a little get together so that we can hit the ground running for sunrise on Monday morning.

 For something a little different you could consider renting a holiday house or even camping at one of the local camp grounds, which offer options from free camping to cosy caravans.

 - What makes a great sand dune photograph

 - Finding your own voice in the sand